biomancy/reat/README.md

 * **X** - the total number of sequenced nucleotides X; X is one of \[A, C, G, T\].
 * **reference** - predicted reference nucleotide; just a reference assembly if autoref feature is disabled

+Similarly to the ROI mode, the reference and sequenced nucleotides **X** are always reported with respect to the forward strand.
+That is, a minus strand locus with ten A's corresponds to ten sequenced T's from RNA fragments originated from the minus strand.

 ### CLI arguments

 Here is a list of arguments(`rada --help`) supported by the Command Line Interface (CLI):